rian39/lists/log.md

 -TODO also thinking about diapers and beer again.
 Could I make that into the headline story?
 An anchor point that I set out to reconstruct?
 But hasn't that been done?
 Should look up diaper on bdas.
 - finished paper revisions at 10.10.
 Still need do abstract; and many todos above on references, of various kinds.
 Especially Morris, Peters, etc.
 - starting file revisions.
-- TODO: get Miller - Theory of Shopping, TJRC (M)
+- DONE: get Miller - Theory of Shopping, TJRC (M); actually I got _Consumption and its Consequences_, 2012; seems just as good
 - added a backup file; did almost 5 pages of revs in the file.

 ## Thu 09 Feb 2017 10:07:25 GMT